Ivan Tarkhanov (physiologist): Life

 Preparing for a professorship, for more two years Tarkhanov tripped to Europe visiting many famous scientists in Europe, thus becoming familiar with the educational process, teaching systems, different laboratory devices, and current investigations.
 He visited F.L.
 Goltz (1834–1902), F. Hoppe-Seyler (1825–1895), and F.D. von Recklinghausen (1833–1910) in Strasbourg, C. Ludwig (1816–1895) in Leipzig, E. du-Bois-Reymond (1818–1896) in Berlin, H. von Helmholtz (1821–1894) in Heidelberg, and other famous scientists in London, Vienna, and Zurich.
 In Paris, Tarchanoff joined with C. Bernard (1813–1878), J.-M. Charcot (1825–1893), É.-J. Marey (1830–1904), and L.-A. Ranvier (1835–1922).
 At the Collège de France, Tarkhanov became friends with C.R.
 Richet (1850–1935), and Tarkhanov subsequently published a paper in Dictionnaire de Physiologie, edited by Richet (1899).

 Returning to Russia, Tarkhanov submitted 15 works completed during his trip to the administration of St. Petersburg Medico-Surgical Academy for the title of Private Docent (1875).
 In 1877, he was elected Extraordinary Professor and one year later Professor of Physiology.
 Between 1877 and 1895, Tarkhanov was the head of the Department of Physiology at the Medico-Surgical Academy (St. Petersburg Military Medical Academy after 1881) and pursued varied physiological experiments with his pupils and disciples at the academy until his retirement (1895).

 At the end of 1894, Tarkhanov had to leave the Military Medical Academy.
 In December, a group of reactionaries in the administration of the academy, headed by Prof. V. V. Pashutin (1845–1901), took the opportunity to get rid of Prof. Tarkhanov, the too liberal Scholar-Secretary.
 He was expelled from the post of Scholar-Secretary, and on March 2, 1895, he was dismissed from the academy before his 50 years of service had been completed.
 He left a well-equipped laboratory, which had been built up largely from the proceeds of the many public lectures he gave.

 After retiring, Tarkhanov delivered lectures in physiology as a lecturer at St. Petersburg University and completed them in 1901.
-From tracing Tarkhanov's life, it appears that his forced resignation from the Military Medical Academy and the lack of a formal position in which to conduct his scientific work were the main reasons for his untimely death at the age of 62 years.
+From tracing Tarkhanov's life, it appears that his forced resignation from the Military Medical Academy and the lack of a formal position in which to conduct his scientific work were the main reasons for his untimely death at the age of 62.

 The last years of his life Tarkhanov held in Poland, where he built a house near his former student and friend of Napoleon Cybulski.
 Tarkhanov died on 24 August 1908 in his private house in the village of Nawojowa Góra near Krzeszowice, several kilometers away from Kraków (Poland).
-He was firstly buried on August 27 in Kraków cemetery and later on September 27, 1908 the body was interred in the cemetery by Alexander Nevsky Lavra of St. Petersburg where is his ornate tombstone.
+He was firstly buried on August 27 in Kraków cemetery and later on September 27, 1908, the body was interred in the cemetery by Alexander Nevsky Lavra of St. Petersburg where is his ornate tombstone.
 Sculptor was his wife, a polish Jew from Vilnius, Elena Antokolska (1868-1930).